Some good news on climate action for a change

 The trend is unmistakable

-The increasing corporate interest in additional climate action is a strong incentive for new carbon project development, as the supply of carbon credits is quickly drying up.
+The increasing corporate interest in additional climate action is a strong incentive for new carbon publication development, as the supply of carbon credits is quickly drying up.
 Carbon credits from wind farms and hydropower are out of business.
 Growing and protecting trees enjoys more popularity.
 A forest in Africa communicates a lot easier than a wind farm in China.
 This is also good news.
-The carbon payments clearly make a difference for these projects as essential investments in landscape restoration have structurally suffered from lacking finance.
+The carbon payments clearly make a difference for these publications as essential investments in landscape restoration have structurally suffered from lacking finance.

 Earlier this year, Unilever established a 1-billion-Euro fund that invests in taking CO2 out of the air by an account of landscape restoration and reforestation.
 Novartis has successfully been fostering landscape restoration for years.
 The Swiss pharmaceutical company recently announced plans to expand its commitment to cover emissions in its supply chain.
 Procter and Gamble is investing in forests, wetlands and peatlands to make up for remaining greenhouse gas emissions at its sites.